Current roles available

 Area Co-ordinator duties

 This voluntary position involves organising meetings (formal or informal) and welcoming local patients with their families/carers to attend.
 You would be the co-ordinator for the local group and the main contact between the group and The Pituitary Foundation.
-This is an excellent opportunity to support others who have pituitary conditions in your local area; we currently have over 30 successful groups around the UK.
+This is an excellent opportunity to support others who have pituitary conditions in your local area; we currently have 35 successful groups around the UK.

 Area Co-ordinator responsibilities